Kazevic/curated-programming-resources/resources.md

        Does require some prior programming experience.
   - Open Culture's [Building Dynamic Websites][webdev-open-dynamic]
      Hosted by Harvard, and covers a wide variety of topics.
-  - Khan Academy has a series of [three courses][webdev-khan] on introductory Javascript that focuses on drawing graphics and animations, and making games.
+  - Khan Academy has a series of [three courses][webdev-khan] on introductory JavaScript that focuses on drawing graphics and animations, and making games.
   - Team Treehouse has a series of courses on [HTML][webdev-treehouse-js], [CSS][webdev-treehouse-css], and [JavaScript][webdev-treehouse-js]
      Allows a free 14-day trial, but later requires payment.
 - Interactive tutorials: